 Firstly look at the links

 Secondly, any wrecker for small to medium Japanese

 trucks should be tried, as often parts for other makes

-of Japanese trucks are interchangable with Hino, for
+of Japanese trucks are interchangeable with Hino, for

 example Mitzubishi, Nissan, etc.

 And thirdly, spend a bit of time and read all the other